coderdojo-japan/coderdojo.jp/db/docs/charter_en.md

 # Disclaimer of Liability

 - - CoderDojo Foundation accepts no responsibility or liability whatsoever where a party is injured while engaging in the activities of a registered group.
 It is the responsibility of each club to ensure they maintain valid and appropriate insurance.
 - - You are solely responsible for the activities conducted by your own Dojo.
-Agreeing to this Charter does not constitute endorsement of those activities by the CoderDojo Foundation..
+Agreeing to this Charter does not constitute endorsement of those activities by the CoderDojo Foundation.